hirshNinja/FAPO/readme.md

 git pull
 ```

-- if you've made any changes (like to the config file) it will ask you to commit or stash first.
-If you want to see what those are type `git diff` and take a note of them.
-Then type `git stash` so you can try step 4 again.
+- If you've made any changes (like to the config file) it will ask you to commit or stash first.
+- If you want to see what those are type `git diff` and take a note of them (you'll have to put them back in after updating).
+- Then type `git stash` so you can try step 4 again.
+- Put back in the changes seen when entering `git diff` previously.

 5. Run the program:
 ```